dineshkummarc/blog-codeigniter/README.md

 # blog-codeigniter
-Blog built on CI with log in/out system, posts, comments and image upload Added dump file of DB MySQL
+Blog built on CI with log in/out system, posts, comments and image upload.
+Added dump file of DB MySQL